UrbanCCD-UChicago/plenario-docs/source/includes/_concepts.md

 That has a static spatial component plus a timeseries.
 Or urban bike share trips?
 A single record should have a point in space and a timestamp for both the origin and the destination.

-We can't support these fully _yet_.
-We're working to expand the types of datasets Plenario can handle.
+We can't support these fully _yet_, but we're always working to expand the types of datasets Plenario can handle.
-For example, you'll find an API for querying NOAA weather reports in a [later section](#weather).
-We're currently building more general support for urban sensor networks - static locations with many observations.